Hattix.co.uk PC Hardware Collection

 In hardware, Xiaomi had also produced a stronger device than the iPhone X. Qualcomm's Snapdragon 845 was equivalent to Apple's A11 Bionic in CPU performance (and used slightly less power, but this was very close) and video performance was equally tight, with the Snapdragon usually taking the lead, as Qualcomm's Adreno GPU tends to do with any competitor.
 Finally, Xiaomi offered a 13.1 watt-hour battery next to Apple's 10.3 Wh.

 Specs tended to pass back and forth between them.
 Xiaomi's audio quality was a bit better, Apple's screen was a bit brighter, Xiaomi's front-facing camera was a lot better, Apple's environmental protection (IP67) was a lot better, the Xiaomi had a bigger screen, the Apple had faster storage, Xiaomi gave a fast fingerprint sensor, Apple gave a 3D touch system, Apple had Face ID, Xiaomi had infrared "see in the dark" Face ID, Xiaomi was 0.1 mm thinner...
 You could go on all day.
-The result was that a Chinese manufacturer had walked up to Apple and punched it square in the face.
+The result was that a Chinese manufacturer and designer had walked up to Apple and punched it square in the face.

 Mi 8 wasn't a cut-rate knock off of the iPhone X (which did exist, in large numbers), it was competing not just in looks, but also in specifications, performance, features, and quality.
 This had long been Samsung's ground, but Samsung used its own design language or Huawei's ground (and Huawei is its own, similar, story!) but never had either of them produced a device so similar to a current iPhone that its specs sat right alongside.
 Nobody, before Xiaomi at least, had that kind of confidence.
 Who would be stupid enough to put their device right alongside an iPhone?
 It was inviting defeat, ridicule.
 Yet, Xiaomi did exactly that and with enough swagger to pull it off.